leon-kfd/Dashboard/README.md

 + Responsive.
 + Custom drag to layout.
-+ Wait for more component.
++ Wait for more component...

 ## Something todo